The Nx CLI provides the

 - You may want to run the same migration multiple time if the process takes a long time and you had to rebase.

-nx migrate --run-migrations=migrations.json as many times as you want, you can achieve all of that by commenting out and reordering items in
+nx migrate --run-migrations as many times as you want, you can achieve all of that by commenting out and reordering items in

 Sometimes, you may want to use a different version of a package than what Nx recommends.
-You can do it as follows:
+To do that, specify the package and version:

 nx migrate @nrwl/workspace --to="email@example.com,cypress:3.4.0"

 By default, Nx uses currently installed packages to calculate what migrations need to run.
-You can override them like this:
+To override them, override the version:

 nx migrate @nrwl/workspace --to="@firstname.lastname@example.org"